reticivis-net/mediaforge/README.md

 built and tested on windows 10/11 and ubuntu 18/20, and these 2 OSes (and their successors) will continue to be officially supported.

-will _probably_ work on macos and other linux/unix distros if the below libraries are available but theyre untested and unsupported. just replace `apt-get` with your system's preferred package manager ([`brew`](https://brew.sh/) for macos)
+will _probably_ work on macos and other linux/unix distros if the below libraries are available but they're untested and unsupported. just replace `apt-get` with your system's preferred package manager ([`brew`](https://brew.sh/) for macos)

 ### python libraries